Ready & Open

 - Outdoor dining will fill up quickly–avoid the wait and order to-go

 - Madeline Island Ferry Line requires masks in the terminal building and on-board if you are not in your vehicle.

 - Call your favorite campground beforehand.
-Not all are open at this time.
-Apostle Islands Area Campground and Little Sand Bay is ready & open, National Lakeshore camping on the islands is NOT available.
+All are open at this time except the Apostle Islands National Lakeshore camping on the islands is NOT available.